ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/04-common-misunderstandings.md

 [lower bounds](#lower-bound){.term} is that, for most algorithms that you will encounter, it is easy to recognise the true growth rate for that algorithm.
-Given complete knowledge about a cost function, the upper and lower bound for that cost function are always the same.
+Given complete knowledge about a cost function, the upper and lower bounds for that cost function are always the same.
 Thus, the distinction between an upper and a lower bound is only worthwhile when you have incomplete knowledge about the thing being measured.